On this page

 Limitations of the safety data

-Important context: While the safety record is genuinely excellent, there are limitations.
+Important context: The trial tolerability record is good, but it is narrower than it looks.
 The longest trial was 24 weeks — long-term safety beyond 6 months is unknown.
 All clinical trials used oral dosing; the injectable form that most people actually use has not been studied in a controlled setting.
+FDA has stated it identified serious adverse events of unclear causality.
 And compounding quality variability introduces risks unrelated to the compound itself.

 Contraindications and interactions